Human Rights First: Wrong about Abigail Esman's Assessment of HRC 16/18

 explored/refined further in an objective fashion towards evolving a consensus with

- As regards the issue of freedom of opinion and expression, the OIC could with the views
+regard to effectively addressing the matter; and As regards the issue of freedom of opinion and expression, the OIC could with the views

 of Special Rapporteur on Freedom of Opinion and expression with regard to making “very